alexeibex/alexeibex.github.io/ConstitutionalChapters/SeparationofPowers.md

   - 5-4 Split upholding Presidential Power

 ### Congressional War and Treaty Powers, and the Implied Power over Foreign Affiars
-  - Early Trend was that treaties and War allowed Congress more power
+  - Early Trend was that treaties and War allowed Executive more power
   - Modern Court has begun to resist the notion.
 No blank check because of war/treaties
   - Congress granted certain powers over war and treaty isues traditionally under executive control.
     - Federal Government Control over basic things